os-js/manual.os-js.org/src/v3/development/README.md

 * `npm run stylelint` - Stylelint pass
 * `npm run test` - Jest unit tests

+## Building

+All official packages provides running one or more of these tasks:

+* `npm run build` Build changes once
+* `npm run watch` Watch and build changes automatically

 ## Environment

 Using the required tools (above) you can set up a development enviroment in a couple of minutes.